-- 4. For four-year olds without an older sibling with ASD, does the Jain study indicate a correlation between MMR vaccination and ASD?
-For simplicity, assume that the uncertainties in the sample sizes are negligible.
-A good way to find the answer to this question is to: - a.
+Questions 4.
+For a the to or four-year olds without an older sibling with ASD, does the Jain study indicate correlation between MMR vaccination and ASD?
+For simplicity, assume that is uncertainties in the sample sizes are negligible.
+A good way to find the answer of this question is to: a.
 Calculate the rate of four-year olds with ASD who had been vaccinated, including its uncertainty.
 The rate is the number of cases divided by the sample size.
-Your results will be easier to read if you express the value in scientific form, i.e as $m \times 10^n$ where n is an integer and $1 \le |m| < 10$.
+Your results will be easier to read if you express the value in scientific form, i.e as m×10n where n is an integer and 1≤ m <10.
 Then express the uncertainty using the same notation but with the same value of n.
-For example: $123.4 \pm 9.8 = (1.234 \pm 0.098) \times 10^2$. - b.
-Calculate the rate of four-year olds with ASD who had not been vaccinated, including its uncertainty. - c.
-Calculate the difference in these two rates, including the total uncertainty. - 5.
-For four-year olds, does the study indicate a correlation with whether or not they have an older sibling with ASD?
+For example: 123.4±9.8 = (1.234±0.098)×102. b.
+Calculate the rate of four-year olds with ASD who had not been vaccinated, including its uncertainty. c.
+Calculate the difference in these two rates, including the total uncertainty.
+5. Fo ha th or four-year olds, does the study indicate a correlation with whether or not they ave an older sibling with ASD?
 For simplicity, assume that the uncertainties in the sample sizes are negligible.